Skip to content

 The Discover Manoa event was held at the University of Hawaii Manoa campus on November 15, 2025.
 PBRC researchers and students created displays and demonstrations to showcase our exciting biosciences…

-Princess Santiago Recieves Award at International Meeting
+Princess Santiago Receives Award at International Meeting

-Princess Santiago Recieves Award at International Meeting
+Princess Santiago Receives Award at International Meeting

 Ms. Princess Santiago, Masters student of the MBBE program at CTAHR, received the Best Graduate Talk Award in the 13th International Selenium Meeting in Biology and Medicine (ISMBM), in Daejon,…